MarcDrexler/3Commas.BotCreator/README.md

 If you want to create Short Bots and you don't have tokens for the new pairs, it will automatically buys tokens for you (if you want that).

 I might add other exchanges in the future.

+## Installer

+I use MS ClickOnce for installation and updates.

+An installer with the current version is hosted [here](https://marcdrexler.blob.core.windows.net/botcreator/BotCreator.application)

+Updates are automatically checked for each start.

+## Source

+Code will be avilable soon.
+Only a few days. :-)